 At CBRD, a lot of the research work we do is done on remote machines.
 For various reasons, we like being able to spin up and wind down these boxes at will, and auto-configure them at short notice according to a few standard variables.
-Depending on the installation, then, we would have a perfectly set up box with all the features we want.
+Depending on the installation, then, we would have a perfectly set up box with all the features we want, focused around R, Python and as frontends, RStudio and Jupyterhub.
 There are a wide range of ways to configure boxes – Puppet, Chef cookbooks, Dockerfiles, and all that –, but for ease of use, we rely on simple shell files that can be run as Linode StackFiles.

 The ResearchNode StackFile (GitHub・Linode) does six things:

 - Update system and add the CRAN repo as a source